playDeath/learngit/readme.txt

-Git is a good tools in the world in the earth holy shit,get out of my room11 to be or not to be you lower the iq of the whole street
+Git is a good tools in the world in the earth holy shit,get out of my room11 to be or not to be you lower the iq of the whole streetaa11